 8. Afro Taper Fade

 A taper fade is an excellent choice for men with Afro hair.
 It’s less high maintenance than a full Afro and helps frame your face, making your features look sharper.
-The Afro taper fade is also a versatile cut because it can be styled to look clean-cut and professional or more casual and relaxed.
+The Afro taper fade is also versatile because it can be styled to look clean-cut and professional or more casual and relaxed.

 10. Bald Taper Fade

 A bald fade, also known as a skin fade, never goes out of fashion.
-Because it looks so smart and stylish, men all over the world come back to the cut year after year.
+Because it looks so smart and stylish, men worldwide come back to the cut year after year.
 To nail the bald fade, your barber will precisely blend your hair into the shaved section, creating a striking contrast.
 For a fresh take on the cut, leave the top part of your hair longer, with waves or curls.

 12. Flat Top Taper Fade